 With the advent of crisp, cool fall days, it’s time to think about decorating for the Halloween and Thanksgiving holidays.
-No autumn display is complete without colorful ornamental gourds.
+No autumn display is complete without a few colorful ornamental gourds.

 Gourds are considered winter squash like their larger pumpkin cousins.
 They are grown in the same manner.
 You can start you seeds indoors four weeks before your last frost date, preferably in peat pots because, like all squash, they do not like having their roots disturbed when you transplant them.

 Even better, direct sow your seeds in your garden after your last frost date.
 It's a good idea to wait until the soil has warmed.
 Cucurbit seeds won't germinate in cold soil.
-In my zone 6 garden in NJ, I wait until the first week in June, well after my last frost date in April, to sow my cucurbit seeds.
+In my zone 6 garden in NJ, I wait until the first week in June when the soil has warmed, well after my last frost date in April, to sow my cucurbit seeds.

 The soil should be a neutral pH and nutrient rich.
 Gourds, although smaller than pumpkins, are heavy feeders.
 Plant your seeds in mounds, 4 to 5 seeds per mound which should be thinned to 2 plants after they have germinated and developed their second set of leaves.
+Thin them by cutting the extra plants with scissors.
+Do not pull them up.
+That will disturb the roots of the remaining seedlings.
 The mounds should be 4 to 5 feet apart.

 Your gourd plants will need a minimum of 1 inch of water every week.
 Always water along the roots rather than from overhead which will cause the soil to splash onto the leaves and possibly spread soil-borne disease to your vines.
 Use drip irrigation to water the roots.
 If you hand water, a long handled watering wand will allow you to reach the roots.